Toni500github/customfetch/README.md

 ## Config (with explanation)

 Read the manual `cufetch.1` or the comments in the default generated config for knowing more about the configuration in customfetch.\
-This is only a brief explaination and preview.
+This is only an explaination about tags and preview, that can be always found in the documentation.

 Here's an example using my config